bartkozal/vue-fraction-grid/README.md

     git clone git@github.com:bkzl/vue-fraction-grid.git
     ```

-2. Run scripts from package.json using `yarn run` in the main directory:
+2. Run scripts from package.json using `npm run` / `yarn run` in the main directory:

     ```
     demo - Start demo page at localhost:4000 with all API examples from README